What is Keratoconus?

 Research indicates that keratoconus may be caused by an excess of enzymes that break down the proteins within the corneal surface, causing the cornea to thin and protrude.

-It is believed that keratoconus is of genetic inheritance.
-Blood relatives of someone affected with keratoconus have minor changes in their corneas that may indicate that keratoconus probably varies in both specific genetic cause, as well as in its expression within a family.
+It is believed that keratoconus may be genetically inherited.
+Blood relatives of someone affected with keratoconus may either have a history of keratoconus itself, or may have minor changes in their corneas that may indicate that keratoconus probably varies in both specific genetic cause, as well as in its expression within a family.
 Vigorous eye rubbing can contribute to the progression of the disease.
 People with keratoconus should avoid rubbing their eyes.

 What are the Symptoms of Keratoconus?

-Blurred and distorted vision is the earliest symptoms of keratoconus.
+Blurred and distorted vision is the earliest symptom of keratoconus.
 Symptoms usually appear in the late teens or early twenties.
 The disease will often progress slowly for 10 to 20 years.
 In the early stages, the vision may only be slightly affected and may progress quickly.
 Visual blur, distortion, glare, light sensitivity, and corneal irritation are amongst the early signs.
 Each eye in an individual may be affected differently.
 As the disease progresses and the cornea steepens and scars the visual distortion will increase.
 A sudden visual decrease can occur if the cornea swells.
 The cornea swells when the elastic part of the cornea develops a tiny crack, created by the strain of the cornea’s protruding cone-like shape.
-The swelling may persist for weeks to months.
+The swelling, known as “corneal hydrops” can persist for weeks to months.
 As the crack heals it is gradually replaced by scar tissue.

 How is Keratoconus Treated?

-New Treatment is Available to Halt the Progression of Keratoconus.
+New Advanced Treatment Now Available ti Halt the Progression of Keratoconus – Corneal Cross-linking (CXL)